mdb509/mdb509/README.md

 ## About Me

 I am studying Computer Science with a focus on Artificial Intelligence (AI).
-I am passionate about developing innovative solutions and leveraging AI technologies to solve complex problems.

 ## Interests

 - Artificial Intelligence